QubitExplorer/Recommender-System/README.md

 12. Deep Collaborative Filtering with Embeddings (via Neural Networks),
 13. Transformer Models for Sequential Recommendations (e.g., BERT4Rec), and
 14. Other Hybrid Approcahes.
-15. "Write_Your_Name" distance and come up with your own solution if you time for this.
+15. "Write_Your_Name" distance. (but come up with your own solution if you have time for this)

 Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.
 Ref: https://recbole.io/